raynamharris/musicalgenes/paper.md

 Because genes are highly conserved across species, the data from studies on model organisms are potentially useful to other scientists and clinicians.
 However, data accessibility is often a barrier to data reuse and thus the potential for biomedical discovery is diminished.
 Easy-to-use interfaces that allow users to interactively explore data in the cloud would speed discovery by eliminating the need to download data and install software as a precursor to data exploration.
 Sharing data and code alone, but using these notebook requires technical knowledge that many researchers and clinicians do not have.
 A challenge that researchers face is designing sequencing projects need to be large enough to have sufficient power to test hypotheses, and then making the data and results easily accessible to reduce barriers to translation research.

+## Aproach

 We sought to create an open source tools for data exploration that could be used to reproducibly convert gene expression into sound.
 As a proto-type, we used data from Harris, Austin, et al 2020, a highly replicated experimental design to characterize the transcriptional activity of the hypothalamus, pituitary, and gonads axis at nine time points over the course of reproduction and parental care in male and female pairs as they transitioned from a sexually mature, non-reproductive state to a reproductive one.
 Nine pseudo-timepoints measured represent nest building, egg incubation, nesting care, and fledging (Fig 1).

-## Materials and Methods

 Gene expression data associated with Harris, Austin, et al 2020 (https://github.com/macmanes-lab/DoveParentsRNAseq) were imported into R for processing, analysis, and visualization (cite all the r packages).
 Data were imported into R and stored in duckdb for faster access.
 Additional information about genes, such as their description, ontology, and associated diseases were obtained from the gene ontology database (Genome alliance).
 Gene names for the human ortholog were imported from the HUGO database (ref).